blueOkiris/Game-Card/README.md

 3. Close arduino and find your device port using `ls /dev/ttyA* && ls /dev/ttyU*`

 4. If your port is `/dev/ttyACM0`, then simply run `make`.
 Otherwise run `PORT=<your port here> make`

+## Programming Games

+See the instruction set for ROMs in the [instruction set document](./docs/instr.md)